sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 </div>
 ```

-The first “delete profile” isn’t a problem becase when we click it, it’s the only one present on the page.
+The first “delete profile” isn’t a problem because when we click it, it’s the only one present on the page.
 However, when the modal is open, we have two buttons with the same label.

 So, how do we click the one inside the modal dialog?

-First option would be to assign a test ID to this button, and sometimes it’s the only way.
+The first option would be to assign a test ID to this button, and sometimes that’s the only way.
 Usually, though, we can do better.
 We can nest locators, so we could target the container (the modal dialog) first, and then the button we need inside the container:

 ```js
 await page